 Chris Lim was an active Sheng player during his younger days.
 He performed his first Sheng solo at the Victoria Concert Hall (Singapore) in 1997.
 He switched to learn the clarinet and saxophone at a later stage.
 He has performed in various concerts and Chinese operas as a freelance musician.
 From 2011 to 2012, he has performed with Neoterikos Ensemble (fusion music) at various public schools under the National Arts Council Arts Education Programme (Arts Exposure).

 Besides performing, he has coached Chinese orchestras (woodwind section) in Singapore public schools and conducted various music enrichment programmes as well.
 He has also taught saxophone, music theory and Dizi (Chinese bamboo flute) at private music schools.
 In 2014, he was invited to present a seminar on “Chinese free-reed instrument – Sheng” at the first Singapore Woodwind Festival.

-Chris is a graduate of RMIT University and LASALLE College of the Arts (Master of Arts in Arts Pedagogy and Practice).
+Chris is a graduate of RMIT University (Bachelor of Applied Science) and LASALLE College of the Arts (Master of Arts).
 He enjoys having a cup of Hazelnut Latte at a cosy cafe and loves to listen to New Age and Jazz music.
 In addition, he is also proficient in digital media and built his first website in the late 1990s.

 Master of Arts Thesis Presentation – The Exploration of Rhythm Systems Used in the Teaching of Instrumental Music Ensembles in Singapore